LibrariesWest/opendata/geography/soas.md

 Super output areas
 ==================

 Super output areas are small areas designed to improve reporting of small area statistics.
 They were last updated in 2011.
 The files here are provided as GeoJSON files.
-These are available to view within GitHub, or to download.
+The links below will allow the area to be viewed, within GitHub, and then downloaded if required.

 #### Output areas